helpll/helplinedustry/README.md

 # todo

 ***Ithkuilia:***
+balance Decimator to be defeatable with MK II turrets
 add turret tiers (starts at Mk I) (ex.
 Javelin Mk II or Accost Mk VI) (Mk I Done) (Mk II Done) (do Mk III)
 wacky higher tier end game materials
 give steam and hyper steel and stuff a use